Deploying Phymes

 # only INFO level logs

-# debug level logs for phymes-server, phymes-core, and phymes-agents
+# DEBUG and INFO level logs for phymes-server, phymes-core, and phymes-ml with BACKTRACE level 1